 For example, if you tend to take work home, you may appreciate having the option to print away from the office.
 You might not be the only benefactor either if you have family members that would also appreciate the convenience of a home printer.
 However, if you’re a college student on a budget, it might be smarter to simply take the time to walk to the library when it’s time to submit papers each semester.

-Buying a Printer for Your Mac: What to Consider?
+Buying a Printer for Your Mac: What to Consider in 2020?

 Desk space is a valuable commodity these days, so if yours is especially sparse it’s a good idea to make sure the printer you’re considering doesn’t take up too much.
 Many models are extremely compact, but always check dimensions to make sure it will fit in the space you have.